npogeant/amzn2019/README.md

 ## The data (tweets scrapped)

-The data look are tweets for the entire year of 2019 with the keyword $AMZN.
+The data are tweets for the entire year of 2019 with the keyword $AMZN.

 ## Analysis